codewithwaheed/openai-nodejs-chat-assistant/README.md

 ### Frontend Setup

-1. Navigate to the directory:
+1. Navigate to the frontend directory:

    ```sh
    cd client